 The forum attracted more than 13,000 participants from 169 countries and more than 30,000 cumulative attendees throughout the week.
-WUF10 was a call to action, an opportunity to accelerate the implementation of the New Urban Agenda and make commitments we need to implement to accomplish the Sustainable Development Goals (SDGs).
+WUF10 was a call to action, an opportunity to accelerate the implementation of the New Urban Agenda and make commitments needed to accomplish the Sustainable Development Goals (SDGs).
 Innovative ideas were shared through some 500 thought-provoking sessions.
-The forum showed how urbanisation is an entry point for the
+The forum showed how urbanisation is an entry point for the 17 SDGs.

-17 SDGs.
 The density, economies of scale and proximity of cities are akin to an invisible string that brings all the development goals together.
-In this Decade of Action, we as UN-Habitat declare our commitments to supporting implementation of the SDGs and reviewing the progress of the implementation of the New Urban Agenda with our Strategic Plan 2020-2023 and our flagship programmes.
+In this Decade of Action, we as UN-Habitat declare our commitment to supporting implementation of the SDGs and reviewing the progress of the implementation of the New Urban Agenda with our Strategic Plan 2020-2023 and our flagship programmes.